Snowboarding Sun Peaks In British Columbia, Canada

 If you are planning a winter ski or snowboarding vacation, here are some necessities that I recommend:

 When I am on a “winter vacation” I am often doing things like snowboarding, snowshoeing, bobsledding, or dog sledding.
 I don’t always trust myself to bring my good cameras since I’ve killed cameras in snowball fights or dropped them in snow banks.
-So I recommend bringing an action or waterproof camera.
+So I recommend bringing an action or a waterproof camera.
 I only recommend GoPro.
 For this trip I mounted my GoPro 4 Silver to my helmet for my snowboard footage and while dog sledding I held my GoPro 4 Silver on my 3-Way and also mounted my GoPro Session on the dog sled.